artlov/docker-telegraf-influxdb-grafana/README.md

 * Persistence is supported via mounting volumes to a Docker container
 * Grafana will store its data in SQLite files instead of a MySQL table on the container, so MySQL is not installed
-* Added SNMP
+* Added snmp packages and Synology NAS MIBS

 ## Versions

-* Docker Image:      2.2.0
 * Ubuntu:            18.04
 * InfluxDB:          1.7.2
 * Telegraf (StatsD): 1.9.2-1